mantidproject/mantid/docs/source/concepts/FittingMinimizersWeightedComparisonDetailed.rst

 squares".
 It is the default cost function in Mantid and the most commonly used for neutron data.

-As the NIST problems do not include measurement errors, assuming that these datasets would represent data from a typical Mantid workspace we introduce observational error estimates calculated as the square root of the observations.
+For the Neutron data problems true observational errors are used as weights, as commonly done in Mantid.
+As the NIST and CUTEst problems do not include measurement errors, assuming that these datasets would represent data from a typical Mantid workspace we introduce observational error estimates calculated as the square root of the observations.

 .. _Minimizers_weighted_comparison_in_terms_of_accuracy: